vietai/mTet/README.md

     --output_dir=$path_to_folder_to_save_checkpoints
 </prev>

-To run inference on the trained model.
+To run inference on the trained model:

 <prev>